SarahMorgan/Morphometric_Similarity_SZ/MS_analyses.md

-This file provides code to perform the main morphometric similarity analyses (essentially Figures 1 and 2 of the paper).
+This file provides code to perform the main morphometric similarity analyses.

 ## Importing the data: